kenchangh/light.js/README.md

 Introduction <a name='intro'></a>
 ------------
-Fast.
-Blazing fast.
-Light is a speedy client-side server.
-This is to reduce server-side processing and make page loads faster (by minimizing HTTP requests).
+Light is a speedy client-side page renderer.
+It lets you do what your server is supposed to do, process and render data.
+Then on the client's end, it just lazily loads the pre-rendered page, without relying on the response times.

 Light operates mainly on HTML5's localStorage and pushState, both which are pretty new features.
 So browser compatibility is an issue.

 Features <a name='features'></a>
 --------
-- Page rendering (without requests)
+- Preload rendered page into Javascript
-- Image, stylesheet and script loading  (without requests)
+- Renders with Javascript (almost 0 load time)
-- Small and fast persistent database at browser
+- Snappy web page performance

 Getting Started <a name='start'></a>
 ---------------